 Re-potting is best done when the roots are congested or when the plant’s growth rate is slow.
 Re-potting is vital for the plant’s health.
+On the first days of treatment with modafinil, I felt light anxiety and mild headache.
+As I proceeded in taking the drug, those symptoms disappeared, and I felt wonderful.
+I can’t even say if I were so alert and concentrated in my young years.
+This preparation does wonders for people like me.
+You should try it yourself to understand what I’m talking about.
 Young dracaena marginata require re-potting every two years.
 After the plant gets to your desired height, do not re-pot any more.
 Change the soil to freshen up nutrients in the pot and prevent the soil from getting too compacted.

 There are various ways one can propagate dracaena marginata.
 Propagation is best done on older plants since, with time the canes can become longer as the leaf area grows higher.
 One can propagate using stem cutting rooted in water.
 Most nurseries and retailers use this propagation technique, which takes around three weeks for roots to sprout.
 Experts do not recommend the use of the rooting hormone.

 Dracaena Marginata Tarzan